ThinhPham24/YOLOv8/README.md

 # YOLOv8
-Trainning yolov8 on colab and prediction on PC
+Training yolov8 on colab and prediction on PC.

 This rep is unofficial.
-If you are interested in YOLOv8, you can visit official [here](https://github.com/ultralytics/ultralytics)
+If you are interested in YOLOv8, you can visit official [here](https://github.com/ultralytics/ultralytics).

 # Tips for the Best Training Result
 📚 This guide explains how to produce the best mAP and training results with YOLOv5 🚀.
 UPDATED 25 May 2022.